Discover more at Hidcote

 The pools are teeming with an abundance of underwater creatures that can be seen swimming around.
 Protected species like great crested newts and the more common frogs and toads enjoy the quiet pools for feeding, breeding and raising their young.
 It's great to look out for these amphibious species but please refrain from throwing stones and pennies into the water as it's damaging to their habitat.

-The orchards and Wilderness at Hidcote are great places to spot the wildlife at Hidcote.
-But signs of our local nature can find found around every corner!
+The orchards and Wilderness are great places to spot wildlife at Hidcote.
+But signs of our local nature can be found around every corner!

 Sit and watch the birds in the New Orchard as they feed on our birdfeeders or on the windfall apples.

-In the spring and summer months watch the newts in the Lily Pond before they move on to dry land for the winter.
-If you are lucky you may even spot our resident grass snakes taking a swim.
+In the spring and summer months, watch the newts in the Lily Pond before they move on to dry land for the winter.
+If you're lucky you may even spot our resident grass snakes taking a swim.

-Look out for badge footprints or signs of squirrels hiding their nuts.
+Look out for badger footprints or signs of squirrels hiding their nuts.

-Pack a picnic and enjoy the lunch al fresco at the designated picnic area which has wonderful views out over Gloucester and Oxfordshire.
+Pack a picnic and enjoy the lunch al fresco at the designated picnic area (next to the car park), which has wonderful views out over Gloucester and Oxfordshire.
 You can always find a quiet corner in the garden to relax and unwind.
 Why not bring a book or newspaper, and while away the afternoon?

-Free Wi-Fi is available in Winthrop's Café.
-Give surfing the web a whirl while enjoying a cuppa and slice of home-made cake.
+Free Wi-Fi is available in Winthrop's Café, while you enjoy a cuppa and slice of home-made cake.

 Find out when Hidcote is open, how to get here, the things to see and do and more.